nafispvp/nafispvp/README.md

 - 📍University Teknologi Malaysia
 # About Me <br>
 I'm a Computer Science undergraduate with a strong interest in building efficient, scalable, and meaningful software. <br>
-I enjoy solving problems, leaning new technologies, and applying theoretical CS concepts to real-world projects.
+I enjoy solving problems, learning new technologies, and applying theoretical CS concepts to real-world projects.
 - 🔍Interested in: Algorithms, Systems, AI, Animation, etc.
 - 🚀Actively improving my skills through projects and practice